onokhov/Mojolicious-Plugin-PgLock/README.md

 `name` is used for `id` calculation only if `id` is not set.
 Default value for `name` is ```(caller(2))[0]```.
-It allows to use `get_helper` without parameters in L<Mojolicious::Commands> modules
+It allows to use `get_helper` without parameters in Mojolicious::Commands modules

 ### shared